SolderedElectronics/Inkplate_Motion_Arduino_Library/README.md

 All in one and ready to use Inkplate Motion Arduino Library.
 Use e-paper with one of the quickest refresh updates with user-frendly Arduino IDE.
 Draw text, shapes or image with just few lines on code!

-# ⚠️This library is still in the development!⚠️
+# ⚠️This library is still in development!⚠️

 ## Getting started
 1. Install Inkplate Motion Board Definition though [Dasduino Board Definition](https://github.com/SolderedElectronics/Dasduino-Board-Definitions-for-Arduino-IDE).
 Select Inklplate Motion board.